 Balance is R1.5 million – this is the taxable amount.

 Your estate pays 20% of the taxable amount = R1.5million x 20% = R300 000 is the amount of estate duty that your estate will be liable to pay.

 There are ways to lessen estate duty – but this topic does not fall within the ambit of this article, so rather contact us for a discussion on how to save on estate duty.
 It takes careful estate planning and you should consult a professional before you draft your will.

 Under certain circumstances, your estate may be liable for capital gains tax as well.
 You need to discuss this with us.

 If you had a will, your will shall determine what must happen to the house.
 If you did not leave a will, the Intestate Succession Act will determine what will happen to your house.

 In your will, you can leave the house to your spouse, or you can determine that it must be sold.
 Hopefully, if there is a bond, you have a policy in place that will settle the outstanding balance so that your spouse is left without the burden of a bond or that the house is not repossessed by the bank because of non-payment.

 Depending on how you are married and whether the property is registered in just your name or both you and your spouses’ name, will determine how you can deal with the property.

 If the Executor that you appoint is a lay person, chances are that he/she will not know what to do after your death and will most likely appoint a professional person to assist him/her.
-It is therefore best to appoint a professional person from the start to avoid unnecessary burdening a family member.
+It is, therefore, best to appoint a professional person from the start to avoid unnecessarily burdening a family member.